 It is up to your employer to decide whether you are incapable of work.
-A medical certificate, now called a ‘Statement of Fitness for Work’ (see below) from your doctor is strong evidence that you are sick and would normally be accepted unless there is evidence to prove otherwise.
+A medical certificate from your doctor, now called a ‘Statement of Fitness for Work’ (see below), is strong evidence that you are sick and will normally be accepted unless there is evidence to prove otherwise.

 Statement of Fitness for Work – ‘Fit Note’